Esri/esri-leaflet-geocoder/README.md

 ArcGIS geocode results have two different costs depending if the results you receive will be used only during your app session or stored permanently.
 Refer to the [ArcGIS Developer pricing page](https://developers.arcgis.com/pricing/) for more information regarding costs.
 See [Search for addresses and places](https://developers.arcgis.com/documentation/mapping-apis-and-services/search/) for more information on the available geocoding services.

-To store geocoding results, pass `forStorage: true` and a valid access token (see [Esri Leaflet Get Started](https://developers.arcgis.com/esri-leaflet/get-started/)).
+Note: To store geocoding results, pass `forStorage: true` and a valid access token (see [Esri Leaflet Get Started](https://developers.arcgis.com/esri-leaflet/get-started/)).

 - [ArcGIS Developer FAQ](https://developers.arcgis.com/faq/)
 - [Esri Terms of Use](https://www.esri.com/en-us/legal/terms/full-master-agreement)